Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-10-04-How-does-SIM-card-works.md

 ![_config.yml]({{ site.baseurl }}/images/communication.png)

-Sometimes we got used to the things that we are using everyday, but i didn't ask a lot why it works that way?
+Sometimes we got used to the things that we are using everyday, but i didn't ask a lot why and how they work?